jonaden94/hpc_guide/2_request_resources/request_resources_doc.md

 # running python script
 echo "running script"
-python $HOME/repos/hpc_guide/2_request_resources/batch_job/train.py
+python $HOME/repos/hpc_guide/2_request_resources/submit_job/train.py
 echo "Python script executed"

 ```
-* You specify the characteristics of the compute resource and other parameters of your job via lines beginning with #SBATCH.
+* You specify the characteristics of the compute resource and other parameters of your job via lines beginning with ``#SBATCH``.
 A comprehensive list of slurm options can be found [here](https://slurm.schedmd.com/sbatch.html).
 * A specification of the available compute nodes (e.g. grete:shared in the first SBATCH line) and their characteristics on the SCC and NHR can be found [here](https://docs.hpc.gwdg.de/how_to_use/compute_partitions/gpu_partitions/index.html#the-cpus-and-gpus)
 * Below the SBATCH specifications, you should put everything that is related to running your functionality that uses the requested resources.
 For example, in the example script given above this involves (1) defining an output file, (2) initializing and activating conda, and (3) running the training script
 * Running the example script displayed above can be done by using the following command.
 The example is a minimal pytorch training script: